Two attendees at pro-Israel conference positive for virus

+Dr. Anthony Fauci of the National Institutes of Health called contact tracing — the process of trying to find out whom the person had been in contact with — “the public health weapon.”

+“We need to get those people isolated to do the contact tracing,” he said.
+“We don’t have enough information now because this is the first I’ve actually heard about it also.”

-“We have confirmed that at least two Policy Conference attendees from New York have tested positive for the coronavirus,” AIPAC tweeted.
+AIPAC, a major pro-Israel lobbying group, used Twitter to announce the positive test results: “We have confirmed that at least two Policy Conference attendees from New York have tested positive for the coronavirus,” it said.

-Asked about the disclosure at a White House briefing, Dr. Anthony Fauci of the National Institutes of Health said health officials will be interviewing the individuals to see whom they may have had contact with, and try to determine who may have been exposed.

-AIPAC said in its tweet that it is in contact with health officials in Westchester County, New York, and Washington.
+The group said it is in contact with health officials in Westchester County, New York, and Washington.
 It urged attendees to follow Centers for Disease Control and Prevention guidelines and to consult with their doctors if they feel ill or have medical questions.

 “If you test positive for coronavirus, we urge you to inform your local health authorities so they can properly coordinate their response to this situation with the appropriate health authorities,” AIPAC said.